pola-rs/polars-book/docs/user-guide/expressions/functions.md

 --8<-- "python/user-guide/expressions/functions.py:samename"
 ```

-This might get problematic in case you use the same column muliple times in your expression as the output columns will get duplicated.
+This might get problematic in the case you use the same column multiple times in your expression as the output columns will get duplicated.
 For example the following query will fail.

 {{code_block('user-guide/expressions/functions','samenametwice',[])}}